Available in VPC

 - STATUS: Error Deleted 72 hours (3 days) after the error occurs

 When a Pipeline runs, a workflow resource is created, and multiple Pods may be created and executed.
-Even though resources are cleaned up according to the policy above, too many leftover resources may still cause issues.
-For example, a large number of Pods may make Pod queries inconvenient.
-If a Pod is bound to a PV (PersistentVolume), the PV may fail to delete properly.
+Therefore, even if resources are deleted according to the policy above, too many leftover resources may still cause issues.
+For example, Pods that are not deleted may make Pod queries inconvenient.
+If those Pods are bound to volumes, the volumes may not be deleted properly.

 If necessary, delete resources created by the Pipeline by following the instructions below.